-2. “Searching for the Best Neighborhood: Mobility and Social Interactions,” with Giulio Zanella, April 2008. pdf
+2. “Searching for the Best Neighborhood: Mobility and Social Interactions,” with Giulio Zanella, April 2008.
+PDF Under revision.

 Abstract.
 The paper seeks to contribute to the social interactions literature by exploiting data on individuals’ self-selection into neighborhoods.
 We study a model in which households search for the best location in the presence of neighborhood effects in the formation of children’s human capital and in the process of cultural transmission.
 We use micro data from the PSID which we have merged, using geocodes, with contextual information at the levels of census tracts and of counties from the 2000 US Census.
 We control for numerous individual characteristics and neighborhood attributes and find, consistently with neighborhood effects models, that households with children, but not those without, are more likely to move out of neighborhoods whose attributes are not favorable to the production of human capital and the transmission of parents’ cultural traits, and to move into neighborhoods which instead exhibit desirable such attributes.

-3. “Random Graphs and Social Networks: An Economics Perspective,” June 2004 pdf
+1. “Random Graphs and Social Networks: An Economics Perspective,” Revised June 2015.
+PDF

 Abstract.
 This review of current research on networks emphasizes three strands of the literature on social networks.
 The first strand is composed of models of endogenous network formation from both the economics and the computer science literature.
 The review highlights the sensitive dependence of the topology of endogenous networks on parameters of the behavioral models employed.
 The second strand draws from the recent econophysics literature in order to review the recent revival of interest in the random graph theory.
 This mathematical tool allows one to study social networks that result from uncoordinated random action of individuals in setting up connections with others.
 The review explores a number of examples to assess the potential of recent research on random graphs with arbitrary degree distributions in accommodating more general behavioral motivations for social network formation.
 The third strand focuses on a specific model of social networks, Markov random graphs, that is quite central in the mathematical sociology and spatial statistics literatures but little known outside those literatures.
 These are random graphs where the events that different edges are present are dependent, if edges are incident to the same node, and independent, otherwise.
 The paper assesses the potential for economic applications with this particular tool.
 The paper concludes with an assessment of observable consequences of optimizing behavior in networks for the purpose of estimation.